rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 Having a group of people with the same passion and drive as yourself cannot be understated.

-Finding a group like this, on the otherhand, is extremely difficult.
+Finding a group like this, on the other hand, is extremely difficult.
 I highly recommend using IRC (as a lot of bright people seem to use it), and gradually joining new channels and chatting with people who share similar interests.
-If, in the offchance you're like me, and want to hang out in the same circle, you're invited to check out [#heapify][].
+If, in the off chance you're like me, and want to hang out in the same circle, you're invited to check out [#heapify][].

 ## Have Fun

-![Program-everything][]
+![Program All the Things][]

 Programming is fun.
 Programming is really, insanely fun.
 Just writing about it makes me feel happy inside.
 It's hard to contain my excitement.